eonil/aafc2/README.md

 We can employ this timestamp to provide state version.
 App can store timestamp of last update in any part of its state, and rendering can skip them partially in O(1) performance.

+If you want extreme safety, just make an empty object and use its pointer address as key.

 Debugging — Trace Message Passages
 ------------------------------------------------
-Always trace and store where and how the messages are produced and travelled through.
-It's not needed to run apps, but very helpful for debugging.
+Tracing where and how the messages are produced and travelled through is very helpful for debugging.
 This is especially important if processing of a message produces subsequent messages.
 Such message production can lead to infinite asynchronous loop, and such infinite loop is very hard to detect and fix.
 If we can trace message production chain, it becomes easier to detect and fix such loops.

 Unfortunately, there's no magical way to trace message passsages.
-So far the best way would be packing all messages into a wrapper that must be chained to spawn a new instance.
-Making a new instance of such package should be limited only for very origin sites such as end-user event or remote notifications.
-For the data I/O productions, there must be a message initiated data I/O, and the message should be chained from.
+It needs more works.

 Further Readings